Blizzard buffets East Coast with deep snow, winds, flooding

 The storm thrashed parts of 10 states, with blizzard warnings that stretched from Virginia to Maine.
 Philadelphia and New York saw plenty of wind and snow, but Boston was in the crosshairs.
 The city could get more than 2 feet (61 centimeters) of snow by the time it moves out early Sunday.

 Winds gusted as high as 83 mph (134 kph) on Cape Cod in Massachusetts.
-More than 22 inches (45 centimeters) of snow had fallen by midafternoon on part of Long Island in New York, while Bayville, New Jersey, had 19 inches (48 centimeters).
+Southwest of Boston, the town of Sharon, Massachusetts, had received more than 30 inches (76 centimeters) of snow by Saturday night, while Islip, New York, and Warren, Rhode Island, both saw more than 24 inches (61 centimeters).

 The wind scoured the ground bare in some spots and piled the snow into huge drifts in others.

-Forecasters watched closely for new snowfall records, especially in Boston, where the heaviest snow was expected later Saturday.
+Forecasters watched closely for new snowfall records, especially in Boston.
 The Boston area’s modern snowfall record is 27.6 inches (70 centimeters), set in 2003.

 New York City and Philadelphia were far from setting all-time records but still saw significant snowfall, with at least 7.5 inches (19 centimeters) in New York’s Central Park and at the Philadelphia airport.